-What Is VGRO’s Investment Strategy?
+VGRO’s Investment Strategy

-VGRO ETF Seeks to achieve its investment objective by primarily investing in equity and fixed-income securities.
+VGRO ETF seeks to achieve its investment objective by primarily investing in equity and fixed-income securities.
 It may do so either directly or indirectly through investment in one or more exchange-traded funds managed by the manager or an affiliate or certain other investment funds.

 In seeking to achieve the investment objective (under normal market conditions), the sub-advisor will strive to maintain a long-term strategic asset allocation of equity (approximately 80%) and fixed income (approximately 20%) securities.

-The portfolio asset mix may be reconstituted and rebalanced from time to time at the discretion of the sub-advisor.
+VGRO’s portfolio asset mix may be reconstituted and rebalanced from time to time at the discretion of the sub-advisor.

 The underlying funds are expected to be index funds that provide exposure to broad-based equity and fixed income markets.

-VGRO Trading Information – TSX
+VGRO Trading Information – TSX (Toronto Stock Market)

-Below is the trading information of the VGRO ETF –
+Below is the trading information of the VGRO ETF:

 Ticker symbol: VGRO